-Medications should be signed in and given to the Team Leader at the bus or at camp; puffers and epipens are to be kept with the children.
+Medications, vitamins, and supplements must be signed in and given to the Team Leader at the bus or at camp; puffers and epi-pens are to be kept with the children.
 Either way the Team Leader needs to be given or informed about medication on the first day.
-Please make sure that any medications your camper may have are in the original package and are labeled clearly with the camper's name and instructions for use.
+Please make sure that any medications your

 We stock basic over-the-counter medications including: ibuprofen, acetaminophen, antihistamines, throat lozenges, and upset stomach relief medications.
 We encourage families not to send these medications to camp with their campers unless they take them on a regular basis.
-We will always do our best to make contact with guardians to get permission before administering medications, however if we are unable to make contact we may decide to administer the medication under the advice of our medical staff and Managers.
+We will always do our best to make contact with guardians to get permission before administering medications, however if we are unable to make contact we may decide to administer the medication under the advice of our medical volunteers or Managers.